- gainly (adj.)

 - galleon (n.)

-- large ship, 1520s, from Old French galion "little ship" (13c.), from Spanish galeón "galleon, armed merchant ship," from Byzantine Greek galea "galley" (see galley) + augmentative suffix -on.
-In English use, especially of Spanish ships involved in the American trade.
+- kind of large ship, 1520s, from French galion "armed ship of burden," and directly from Spanish galeón "galleon, armed merchant ship," augmentative of galea, from Byzantine Greek galea "galley" (see galley) + augmentative suffix -on.
+Developed 15c.-16c., it was shorter, broader, and with a higher stern superstructure than the galley.
+In English use, especially of Spanish royal treasure-ships or the government warships that escorted private merchant ships in the South American trade.

 - galleria (n.)